What is version control?

 Code version control systems

-There are a number of reasons we chose git.
-To name some
+There are a number of reasons we chose Git, namely;

 Does not require you to be connected to the internet to use